Gavazzi1/pdf_page_swapper/README.md

 ```

 Note the page numbers.
 You fold multiple sheets up and sew them together, and the pages in the original document
-are paired up so that when you fold them, the appear in order in the final book.
+are paired up so that when you fold them, they appear in-order in the final book.

-However, most printer paper is long-grained, meaning it runs along the long side of the paper.
+However, most printer paper is long-grained, meaning the grain runs along the long side of the paper.

 If you fold the page along the middle like in the diagram, you fold against the grain, which makes the pages harder to turn and may make the book deteriorate faster.